makaroni4/makaroni4.com/_posts/2018-12-18-rad-workout-app.markdown

 With such validations we can easily make a "backend" for many applications: voting, polls and quizzes, NPS scores and so on.
 As for our workout app: check out the final implementation with Vue.js at [https://makaroni4.github.io/rad-workout-app/#/](https://makaroni4.github.io/rad-workout-app/#/).
 One detail you might like – the value of the animated and counted up from 0 to the value.

 I hope it was a useful read for you, just in case you were looking for the full source of the Vue app – here's a [Github repo](https://github.com/makaroni4/rad-workout-app).
-Cheers! :beers:
+Cheers! 🍻